Skip to main content

 Critical Reception

-The Rotten Tomatoes score of 86% reflects widespread agreement among critics that McCarthy has delivered on the promise of Oddity.
-The Metacritic score of 78, which weights reviews from major publications, suggests that the film is not just broadly liked but genuinely well-regarded by the critics whose opinions carry the most weight in awards and end-of-year lists.
-For an independent horror film, these are strong numbers that position Hokum alongside the genre's most respected entries.
+The 89% Tomatometer reflects widespread agreement that McCarthy has made good on the promise of his debut.
+The Metacritic score of 76, which weights reviews from major publications, suggests the film is not just broadly liked but genuinely well-regarded by critics whose opinions carry the most weight in awards and end-of-year discussions.
+For a $5,000,000 independent horror film distributed by Neon, these are exceptional numbers that position Hokum alongside the genre's most respected recent entries.
+Screen Rant noted the film's "stellar Rotten Tomatoes score," framing it as a Stephen King-esque horror achievement that punches well above its production tier.

-The gap between the B CinemaScore and the 86% critical approval is notable but not unusual for elevated horror.
-Films that prioritize atmosphere, ambiguity, and psychological tension over conventional scares routinely perform better with critics than with general audiences.
-This pattern, where critical acclaim runs ahead of audience polling, is consistent with the reception of films like Hereditary (89% RT, D+ CinemaScore) and The Witch (91% RT, C- CinemaScore), both of which found their largest audiences in home video after theatrical runs driven primarily by critical word-of-mouth.
+The gap between the B CinemaScore and the 89% critical approval is notable but consistent with the pattern for atmospheric, folklore-driven horror.
+Films that prioritize tension, ambiguity, and dread over conventional scares routinely perform better with critics than with general audiences at the CinemaScore polling stage.
+This pattern is consistent with the reception of Hereditary (89% RT, D+ CinemaScore) and The Witch (91% RT, C- CinemaScore), both of which found their largest audiences in home video after theatrical runs driven primarily by critical word-of-mouth.
+The 83% Popcornmeter, significantly higher than either of those comparisons, suggests Hokum lands in a more accessible register than either precedent while retaining the craft qualities that critics respond to.

 Frequently Asked Questions